 Under the step settings, you can toggle off "require completion" in order to mark a step as optional and allow learners to skip the entire step.

 If you wish to make some assessments optional, put them on a separate step and toggle off "require completion" under the step settings.

 You can lock down material according to a schedule by setting dates.
 Set a start date on access to the course or on the registration window.
-Or set start dates on individual lessons and steps within the course.
+Or set start dates on individual lessons and steps within the course and opt to "lock" the content until the start date is reached.
 This will prevent a learner from viewing or completing a certain lesson or step before the start date is reached.